About Above the Pages

 It is important for an author and editor to communicate throughout the editing and revision process, so there are clear expectations about what the editor does or does not change.
 It is essential to have a relationship based on respect for the author's hard work, time, and skill.

 For me, I want to come alongside an author to help them shine as they educate, inspire, or entertain their readers.
 This goes beyond the “grammar police” mentality.
-It is recommending word choices, recognizing inconsistencies, and encouraging an author to move forward.
+It recommends word choices, recognizes inconsistencies, and encourages an author to move forward.
 But my ultimate goal as an editor is for God to use me to draw people closer to Him.

 Do you only accept Christian or faith-based manuscripts?